 DISCLAIMER:

-Stephen Kirsch, the author of the books herein described, earns a royalty fee for each book sold through Amazon.
-Furthermore, the link used herein directs visitors to Amazon to purchase the book as this site is not operated by Amazon itself.
+Stephen Kirsch, author of these books, earns a royalty fee for each book sold through Amazon.
+Furthermore, the link uses directs visitors to Amazon to purchase the book as this site is not operated by Amazon.

 Book One: